 Tamara has a degree in Sociology from the University of Bucharest and a Master’s in Sociology from the London School of Economics.

-Anselm is a University Access Offer at Kensington Aldridge Academy and Clapton Girls’ Academy.
+Anselm is a University Access Officer at Kensington Aldridge Academy and Clapton Girls’ Academy.

 He previously worked in university admissions.
-Anselm studied English and American studies at the University of Sussex, during which he spent a year sudying in Seattle.
+Anselm studied English and American studies at the University of Sussex, during which time he spent a year studying in Seattle.

 Cheryl is the Senior Operations Co-ordinator & Deputy Designated Child Safeguarding Officer as part of Operations Team, providing recruitment, HR and office support.